Tiny Beast, Unaligned

 How to run Raven

 Give the raven one specific behavior the player invented: it lands only on the left shoulder, it steals shiny coins, it clicks at every cat.
-The behavior becomes the bird, and the bird becomes a character.

 Have the same raven appear three sessions in a row before anyone shoots it.
-The party should be the ones who decide it is hostile, not you.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.